Kuadrant/multicluster-gateway-controller/docs/how-to/ocm-control-plane-walkthrough.md

     multi-cluster-gateways            prod-web   kuadrant-multi-cluster-gateway-instance-per-cluster                  True         2m42s
     ```

     The instantiated gateway in this case is handled by Istio and has been assigned the 172.x address.
-You can definition of this gateway is handled in multi-cluster-gateways namespace.
+You can define this gateway to be handled in the multi-cluster-gateways namespace.
     As we are in a single cluster you can see both.
 Later on we will add in another ingress cluster and in that case you will only see the instantiated gateway.